U.S. Army Medical Research Unit - Improving malaria diagnostics, Kisumu, Kenya 05-2010

-The 33-year-old laboratory technologist’s goal – rapidly identifying
+The 33-year-old laboratory technologist’s goal – rapidly identifying malaria parasites.

 Dozens more samples await his eyes.
 Each represents a patient suffering outside on wooden benches.

 Mogabi takes little time to ponder his workload.
-He quickly finds malaria parasites, marks his findings on a pink patient record and moves to the next slide.
+He quickly finds malaria parasites, marks his finding on a pink patient record and moves to the next slide.
 Much to his surprise, a U.S. Army officer arrives, removes his black beret and sets down a large box.

 Inside Maj.
 Eric Wagar’s box is a new microscope – a small gesture within U.S. Army Medical Research Unit-Kenya’s larger efforts to improve malaria diagnostics in Africa.